Search This Blog

 BLACK HORSE, Chapel Street

 Given as Spittal Street nearly half the time.
-Also a common lodging house.
+Also a common lodging house in both incarnations.
 Note: there was also a Black Horse in Little Marlow.

 1833 - William Higgins